 Distance learning Language Diploma in Tibetan

-Inalco is offering an intensive distance introduction to "common" Tibetan, the language spoken among the diaspora and the language of communication both in Tibet and in exile.
-The courses are structured around four main skills: reading, listening, writing and speaking.
-The method focuses on everyday communication situations (introductions, meetings, family, orientation in space, current activities, religion, future prospects, memories), through dialogues or monologues developed with native speakers.
-Each lesson covers the basic grammar of spoken Tibetan.
-Each lesson is an opportunity to learn around 40 new words.
-At the end of a year's course, students will have memorized 800 to 1000 words and learned the basics needed to carry on a conversation on common topics and acquire the fundamentals to write about these topics.
+INALCO offers an intensive distance learning course in ‘common’ Tibetan, i.e. the language spoken among the diaspora and the language of communication in Tibet and in exile.
+The courses are structured around the four main skills: reading comprehension, listening comprehension, writing and speaking.
+The method focuses on everyday communication situations (introductions, meetings, family, spatial orientation, everyday activities, religion, future prospects, memories) through dialogues or monologues developed with native speakers.
+Basic grammar points of spoken Tibetan are covered throughout the lessons.
+Each lesson provides an opportunity to learn around 40 new words.
+By the end of the academic year (September to April), students will have memorised 800 to 1,000 words and learned the basics necessary to hold a conversation on everyday topics and acquire the basics for writing and reading on these topics.
+Interactive online resources (dialogues, exercises) are offered each week to guide and support learning.

-These online courses are an adaptation of the exercises proposed in Tibétain parlé 1 (Presses de l'Inalco, 2023) and Tibétain parlé 2 (Presses de l'Inalco, forthcoming).
-It is advisable to obtain these two volumes as well as the Manuel de tibétain standard by N. Tournadre and Sangda Dorje (L'Asiathèque, 2024) for further explanations.
+These online courses are adapted from the exercises in Spoken Tibetan 1 (Presses de l'Inalco, 2023) and Spoken Tibetan 2 (Presses de l'Inalco, 2026).
+It is advisable to purchase these two volumes, as well as the Standard Tibetan Manual by N. Tournadre and Sangda Dorje (L'Asiathèque, 2024) for additional explanations.

 Target audience